PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 ### Geofence deletion
-All geofences, whether they were created by drawing, route creation or from a system geofence, can be deleted via the User Interface.
+All geofences, whether they were created by drawing, route creation or from a system geofence, can be deleted via the user interface.

 The geofence is first deleted from the database by sending a request to the DELETE endpoint _/geoFences/${id}_ of the backend.
 In case of a success, the geofence is also deleted from the React state to avoid having to re-fetch all geofences.